sos-mls/CI-ErrorAPI/README.md

 You will be prompted for:

-* a password for the server
+* Password for the server
 * Username for MySQL
 * Password for MySQL
 * SendGrid Username